Glyndebourne opera

 Do you consider yourself a bit of an opera connoisseur?
 Or maybe you like the idea of getting out there in the beautiful Sussex countryside and doing something different.
 Either way, a visit to Glyndebourne Opera Festival should be top of everyone’s list of plans this summer.

-The most glamorous opera event in the UK, Glyndebourne Opera Festival – which this year will be held until Sunday, 27 August – has been drawing royals, aristocrats, and opera fans to the grounds of its historic home-meets-opera house just outside Lewes since 1934, delivering performances to some 150,000 people across a busy summer and autumn season which features some of opera's biggest names.
+The most glamorous opera event in the UK, Glyndebourne Opera Festival – which runs May to August – has been drawing royals, aristocrats, and opera fans to the grounds of its historic home-meets-opera house just outside Lewes since 1934, delivering performances to some 150,000 people across a busy summer and autumn season which features some of opera's biggest names.

 Glyndebourne opera features modern operas and the classics too